-'A Day in the Life' is a free work shadowing initiative that provides a unique opportunity for staff in government and civil society to step into each other's shoes for a day and learn about how the 'other side' operates.
+'A Day in the Life' is a free work shadowing initiative that provides a unique opportunity for staff in government and voluntary organisations to step into each other's shoes for a day and learn about how the other sector operates.

 - Department for Energy and Climate Change (DECC)